-- 6. The instructor will file the Academic Integrity Reporting Form in the Maxient system.
+- 6. The instructor will file the Academic Integrity Reporting Form in the Maxient® system.
 The steps to file the report are as follows: - a.
 In MyZSC, access the link "Report an Incident/Complaint" under Quick Links in the left sidebar. - b.
 Select "Submit report for Academic Integrity Violations." - c.
 Complete the instructor information at the top of the form. - d.
 For the section entitled "Involved Students," provide student name, role, and student ID number.
 Note that multiple students can be reported in this area. - e.
 Under "Incident Information," complete all prompts and provide as much detail as possible regarding the violation. - f.
 For the "Supporting Documentation" section, attach any documentation related to the incident, including summarized conversations. - g.
 Submit the report. - 7.
-Upon submission, the report is sent to the Provost.
-The Provost forwards the report to the appropriate Dean without review. - 8.
-The Dean of the department receives the report and reviews the evidence.
-If the instructor deemed that academic dishonesty occurred but was unintentional, the Dean simply reviews the report and closes the record.
-The Dean will then formally notify the student that an incident has been recorded by certified mail delivery and electronic mail to the student's college email account within five (5) business days.
-If intentional academic dishonesty has occurred and the instructor and Dean agree regarding the consequence, the Dean will formally notify the student of the consequence via certified mail delivery and electronic mail to the student's college email account within five (5) business days.
-The Dean will note the decision in the Maxient system, indicating completion of the record. - 9.
-If the faculty member and Dean are not in agreement regarding the consequence, the Provost will be consulted collectively by the instructor and Dean.
-If necessary, the Provost will make the final decision within five (5) business days of meeting and formally notify the student of the consequence via certified mail delivery and electronic mail to the student's college email account.
-The Provost will document the final decision in the Maxient system, indicating completion of the record. - 10.
-If there are prior academic integrity violations, the instructor will be asked to document the current violation in Maxient.
-The Dean will then provide additional documentation in Maxient and assign the appropriate consequence.
-The student will meet with the Dean to discuss the potential violation.
-The Dean may ask for the instructor's assistance, if needed.
-Once the Dean determines academic dishonesty has occurred, the Dean formally notifies the student of the consequence via certified mail delivery and electronic mail to the student's college email account within five (5) business days.
-At this time, the Dean closes the case in Maxient. - 11.
+Upon submission, the report is sent to the Chief Academic Officer.
+The Chief Academic Officer forwards the report to the appropriate Academic Dean without review. - 8.
+The Academic Dean of the division receives the report and reviews the evidence.
+If the instructor deemed that academic dishonesty occurred but was unintentional, the Academic Dean simply reviews the report and closes the record.
+The Academic Dean will then formally notify the student that an incident has been recorded by certified mail delivery and electronic mail to the student's college email account within five (5) business days.
+If intentional academic dishonesty has occurred and the instructor and Academic Dean agree regarding the consequence, the Academic Dean will formally notify the student of the consequence via certified mail delivery and electronic mail to the student's college email account within five (5) business days.
+The Academic Dean will note the decision in the Maxient® system, indicating completion of the record. - 9.
+If the faculty member and Academic Dean are not in agreement regarding the consequence, the Chief Academic Officer will be consulted collectively by the instructor and Academic Dean.
+If necessary, the Chief Academic Officer will make the final decision within five (5) business days of meeting and formally notify the student of the consequence via certified mail delivery and electronic mail to the student's college email account.
+The Chief Academic Officer will document the final decision in the Maxient® system, indicating completion of the record. - 10.
+If there are prior academic integrity violations, the instructor will be asked to document the current violation in Maxient®.
+The Academic Dean will then provide additional documentation in Maxient® and assign the appropriate consequence.
+The student will meet with the Academic Dean to discuss the potential violation.
+The Academic Dean may ask for the instructor's assistance, if needed.
+Once the Academic Dean determines academic dishonesty has occurred, the Academic Dean formally notifies the student of the consequence via certified mail delivery and electronic mail to the student's college email account within five (5) business days.
+At this time, the Academic Dean closes the case in Maxient®. - 11.
 If a student requests a hearing, procedures will be followed as outlined under the Student Code of Conduct, "Hearings and Appeals" section.